Updated: Sep 7

 Rain soon began to batter the buildings as the day passed, with Sahnu passing through the entire village and repairing the Matoran to the best of his ability.
 His fixes were far from perfect, but significantly better than what the Matoran had had to deal with beforehand.
 Thanks to Sahnu’s ministrations, their joints no longer scraped, only making light squeaks as they walked.

 Upon having fixed the once-immobilized Ko-Matoran on the floor of the main hut, he rose and thanked Sahnu profusely before turning to all three of us.
 From there, he explained that he was a linguist who had been researching a potential name for this mask to better define the extent of its abilities.
 He had looked through countless references in the forms of tablets, scrolls, and even memory crystals.
-The conclusion he reached was that this immoral mask was a Great Leruziril: also known as the Mask of Acid.
+The conclusion he reached was that this immoral mask was a Great Jutlin: also known as the Mask of Corruption.
 Whoever this Toa was, the only grace he gave the Matoran was having deliberately avoided the organics of the Matoran he “treated”.